 Apart from that, you’ll need to promote your work, research, look for new ideas, learn from every angle, and implement your discoveries.
 It sounds like hard work, yet it is all for the bounty.

-Don’t shy away from breaking a sweat because, at the end of the day, you’ll successfully establish a full-fledged blogging business.
+Don’t shy away from breaking a sweat because you’ll successfully establish a full-fledged blogging business.

 I recommend simple free themes from WordPress.org.
 You probably think I’m crazy, huh?